tigera-solutions/calicocloud-kaas-workshop-demo/modules/pod-microsegmentation.md

 ## Steps

-1. Implement policy for storefront app.
+1. Create zone-based policy for storefront application.

     a.
-Create logging policy for storefront application in platform tier
+Check each mircoservice have proper zone-based label.
+    ```bash
+    kubectl get pods -n storefront --show-labels
+    ```

     b.
-Create zone-based policy for storefront application.
+Apply the zone-based policy.
     ```bash
-    ###Check each mircoservice have proper zone-based label
-    kubectl get pods -n storefront --show-labels

-    ###apply the zone-based policy.
     kubectl apply -f demo/app-control/FirewallZonesPolicies.yaml
     ```

 2. Confirm the connection from microservice2 to backend are been allowed from flow visualization.